Wondering if You Have Unclaimed Money in Iowa? Find It With DoNotPay!

 Need More Help?
 Check Out What Else DoNotPay Can Do

 Is it time to ditch our app after you find your unclaimed property?
 Not yet—we still have plenty of features for you to try.
 DoNotPay is a powerful ally in everyday troubles you might find yourself in.
 From getting a refund from a company which doesn’t offer compensation to disputing your parking ticket in any city—we cover it all.
-To recruit our help, you only have to open our app in your web browser and set up an account.
+To recruit our help, you only have to open our app in your and set up an account.

 Still on the fence?
 Here's a list of other helpful features we have to offer you: